-- For the twelve months ending December 31, 2021, total net position increased by \$599,810.
-The majority of this increase is attributable to a ongoing increase in tax revenues, as well as principal pay downs on existing debt. - As shown on the Statement of Net Position, assets and deferred outflows of resources of the District exceeded liabilities as of December 31, 2021, by \$6,437,728.
-Of this amount, \$1,602,995 (Unrestricted Net Position) may be used to meet ongoing obligations to creditors.
-This is \$47,457 more than the prior year due to the fact that we were able to begin hosting and holding events again, allowing us to crawl back from the operational impacts of the government mandated shutdown.
-Most capital and other nonessential spending was frozen through 2020 and 2021. - Referring to the Statement of Revenues, Expenses and Changes in Fund Net Position, total operating revenues for 2021 were \$648,230.
-Operating revenues for 2021 decreased by \$42,249 when compared to the prior year, or 6.1% under 2020.
-The Center was only partially operational during the year.
-Changing restrictions made it very challenging for event planners to commit and we continued to be affected by inconsistent policies regarding the pandemic and the ability for scheduling public meetings - Again, referring to the Statement of Revenues, Expenses and Changes in Fund Net Position, operating expenses of the District's Three Rivers Convention Center were \$280,158 less than operating expenses during 2020, a decrease of 11.7%.
-This decrease is driven by the reduced services and reduced staffing encountered during 2021.
-Expenses include several months of wages that were offset by a PPP loan that was secured by VenuWorks on behalf of the District.
-This is recognized in the accompanying statements as a contribution of \$216,223. - Non-operating revenues totaled \$1,943,075 for the year ended December 31, 2021, which was an improvement of \$366,919.
+- For the twelve months ending December 31, 2022, total net position increased by \$763,181.
+The majority of this increase is attributable to an ongoing increase in tax revenues, as well as principal pay downs on existing debt. - As shown on the Statement of Net Position, assets and deferred outflows of resources of the District exceeded liabilities as of December 31, 2022, by \$7,200,909.
+Of this amount, \$1,671,484 (Unrestricted Net Position) may be used to meet ongoing obligations to creditors.
+This is \$68,489 more than the prior year due to the fact that we were able to begin hosting and holding events again, and as we worked through 2022, the number of attendees started to return to pre-pandemic levels. allowing us to crawl back from the operational impacts of the government mandated shutdown.
+Most capital and other nonessential spending was frozen through 2020 and 2021. - Referring to the Statement of Revenues, Expenses and Changes in Fund Net Position, total operating revenues for 2022 were \$1,970,752.
+Operating revenues for 2022 increased by \$1,322,522 when compared to the prior year, or 204% over 2022.
+The Center was open all year for the first time since 2019, but attendance at events is still about 70% of what was normal prior to COVID.
+The number of events and the overall attendance are expected to continue increasing, and the affected revenues are expected to rise with that. - Again, referring to the Statement of Revenues, Expenses and Changes in Fund Net Position, operating expenses of the District's Three Rivers Convention Center were \$1,113,765 higher than operating expenses during 2021, an increase of 52.8%.
+This increase is driven by the increased services and staffing required to facilitate the increased event activities encountered during 2022. - Non-operating revenues totaled \$2,120,711 for the year ended December 31, 2022, which was an improvement of \$177,636.
 This category of revenues consists of (1) sales taxes received directly from the State of Washington and from other public facilities districts pursuant to interlocal agreements, and (2) interest income.
-Sales taxes received, the primary component of Non-Operating Revenues, reflects a year-over-year increase of 23.4% for 2021, and has increased by an average of 7.4% per year over the five-year period of 2017 to 2021. - 2021 continues to recognize the receipt of annual contractual contributions received from the City of Kennewick.
-With the retirement of capital debt issued by the City for construction of the convention center, this amount was \$159,137 in 2021 and is designed to help offset the impact of the ongoing bond principal payments.
-There is an offsetting factor that adjusts this amount down as certain sales taxes grow, as a result this category shows a decrease of \$71,210 from the 2020 total.
-This calculation is addressed in Note 6.B of the District's financial statements. - Working capital has been decreasing the last couple of years and after adjusting for principal debt payments, was \$457,995 at the end of 2021.
+Direct sales taxes received (excluding those taxes received from other agencies), the primary component of Non-Operating Revenues, reflects a year-over-year increase of 3.7% for 2022, and has increased by an average of 6.2% per year over the five-year period of 2018 to 2022. - 2022 continues to recognize the receipt of annual contractual contributions received from the City of Kennewick.
+With the retirement of capital debt issued by the City for construction of the convention center, this amount was \$110,320 in 2022 and is designed to help offset the impact of the ongoing bond principal payments.
+There is an offsetting factor that adjusts this amount down as certain sales taxes grow, as a result this category shows a decrease of \$48,817 from the 2021 total.
+This calculation is addressed in Note 6.B of the District's financial statements. - Working capital has been decreasing the last few years, but increased slightly in 2022.
+After adjusting for principal debt payments, working capital was \$461,483 at the end of 2022.
 Overall, until 2020, the years that showed a decrease in working capital coincided with large capital investments made by the Center.
 Separate from that are 2020 and 2021, where the decrease in working capital is the direct result of the very restricted operational outcomes for those years.
+This positive trend seen in 2022 is expected to continue into 2023 and beyond.